BJP workers hit the ground in Nagpur as Gadkari readies for electoral battle

 A massive team of 65,000-70,000 BJP workers and supporters has fanned out in every assembly segment that falls under the Lok Sabha constituency, which has 1,903 voting booths, BJP sources said.

-One 'panna pramukh' has been deployed for each voters list.
+One 'panna pramukh' has been deployed for each voter's list.
 There are around 55,000 people working as 'panna pramukh' (page in-charge) in the constituency.

 Also Read | Neither do I have aspirations nor RSS any designs to make me PM candidate: Nitin Gadkari